Hostile Takeover

 Would she end up just like V, in the end?

 No, she couldn’t give up yet.
 Flight was too expensive, but she had other disassembly functions.
 She tried to transform her hand.
-First an error, then the wrong preset was summoned, then finally her left arm became her last resort.
+First attempt yielded error, seconds summoned the wrong preset, then finally her left arm became her last resort.

 With her right arm, she gripped Uzi tight enough she felt something deform.
 Her left arm let go.